 The trouble with many investigations into revenue-related problems is that the investigators jump to quantification methods much too early.
 Sending out a survey that says “Why did you cancel?” or “Why did you sign up?” is about the easiest thing you can do.
 But the data you get from launching these surveys prior to having a full understanding of the many reasons people behave the way they do won’t give you answers you can use.

-What’s more, answers are almost never what we think they’ll be.
-For example:
+In that study, like in every study, answers are almost never what we think they’ll be.

-People responding to questions about why they signed up have said:
+People responding to questions about why they signed up said:

 “I wanted to see if your product could work for a specific project my team is starting”

 “I’ve always wanted to try learning this skill and now something has happened and I finally have a reason to start”

 “I love everything you guys make so I thought I would just check it out”

 People responding to questions about why they decided to keep using a tool said: